-NB - London schools - only the highly selective St Paul's and Westminster have their principal entry at 13+ so if you do not want boarding, you should consider London day schools at 11+.
+NB - Points of Entry, 11/13+ Only the highly selective St Paul's and Westminster have their principal entry at 13+ so if you do not want boarding, you should consider London day schools at 11+.
 However, if there is a strong likelihood that your son will be boarding at 13, all options remain open.